 Safeguarding Ontario’s retirement home residents

-The RHRA provides the expertise and oversight to protect the safety, security, and rights of Ontario’s 55,000 retirement home residents.
+The RHRA provides the expertise and oversight to protect the safety, security, and rights of Ontario’s more than 60,000 retirement home residents.
 The RHRA, working in close collaboration with community partners, helps residents make informed choices about where they live and the care they receive in the home.

 RHRA committed to safety and well-being